garfieldpigljy/ljycrowd/README.md

 # ljycrowd

-Our resources (especially the datasets) on the research of crowdsourcing.
+Our resources (especially the publications and datasets) on the research of crowdsourcing.
 These datasets can be utilized for the research topics related to label aggregation with diverse data formats.

 ## Categorical Label